sswietoniowski/learning-aspnetcore-webapi-7-asynchronous-code/README.md

 ## Async Return Types

-There are three main return types for asynchronous programming in .NET:
+There are three main return types for asynchronous method in .NET:

 - `void` - the method does not return a value (not recommended - only advised for event handlers),
 - `Task` - the method returns a `Task` object that represents a single operation that does not return a value,